Polsat Play

 Polsat Play is a Polish lifestyle television channel aimed primarily at men.
 It is owned and operated by Polsat.

 History

-On 6 October 2008, 6 April 2020, and August 30 2021 Polsat Play changed its logo and graphic design along with neighboring Polsat channels.
+On 6 October 2008, 6 April 2020 and 30 August 2021, Polsat Play changed its logo and graphic design along with neighboring Polsat channels.

+On 21 September 2012, the channel moved its on-screen graphics from the 4:3 safe area to a 16:9 widescreen placement, a change which also affected other Polsat channels.

-The logo was changed again, on August 30, 2021 with the major rebranding of Polsat Play and it's television channels.
+The logo was changed again, on 30 August 2021, with the major rebranding of Polsat Play and its television channels.

 Polsat Play also broadcasts some programmings from this channel.